How we are helping

 The Australian Defence Force provided land, sea and air assets and personnel in support of the humanitarian response.

-Australia is also providing an additional $5 million to assist the Government of Vanuatu to respond to early recovery priorities including:
+On 16 April 2015, Australia announced an additional $5 million to assist the Government of Vanuatu to respond to early recovery priorities including:

 - $2.3 million for urgent school repairs and the replacement of damaged learning materials;

 - $1.5 million to repair health infrastructure, re-stock pharmaceutical supplies, strengthen immunisation and support the cold storage and transport of medicines; and